Immigration Health Surcharge (IHS)

-An immigration health charge came into force on 6th April 2015.
-Non-EEA nationals coming to the UK for longer than six months are subject to the charge.
+An immigration health charge came into force on 6 April 2015.

 What is the charge for?

-The charge is to ensure that temporary, non-EEA migrants to the UK contribute to the cost of the National Health Service (NHS).
+The charge is a contribution to the cost of the National Health Service (NHS).
 The money collected is not a visa application charge and will go to the NHS, not the UKVI.